-The Shelby County Community Foundation is pleased to announce that grants totaling $40,033 were awarded to Shelby County nonprofit organizations and community projects.
-With these grants, the Shelby County Community Foundation has distributed over $3.3 million in grants and scholarships over the last 23 years.
+The Shelby County Community Foundation is pleased to announce that grants totaling $103,870 were awarded to Shelby County nonprofit organizations and community projects as part of its spring grant cycle.

 The following organizations were awarded grants by the Shelby County Community Foundation Advisory Board:

-- Country Care Center Corporation – $1,500, Pandemic Isolation Area Updates
+- Country Care Center Corporation – $500, Personal Protection Equipment

-- Defiance Fire and Rescue Department – $1,500, Equipment Update
+- Defiance Fire and Rescue Department – $11,000, Personal Fire Protection Gear

-- Earling Fire and Rescue Department – $3,500, Communication Equipment Replacement
+- Earling Fire and Rescue Department – $7,583, Grain Bin Rescue Tube Equipment

 All grantees met the criteria as Shelby County nonprofit agencies or organizations with charitable missions supporting community needs in the areas of civic engagement, culture, health, education, and social services.
 Only organizations providing services in Shelby County were eligible to apply.

-The Shelby County Community Foundation works with individuals, families, businesses, and organizations to create permanent and expendable funds—such as those above—that address changing, vital community needs and interests.
+Beyond the County Endowment Fund Program, the Shelby County Community Foundation works with individuals, families, businesses, and organizations to create permanent and expendable funds that address changing, vital community needs and interests.
 To inquire about donating to the Shelby County Community Foundation, please contact the Community Foundations of Southwest Iowa staff or any board member listed below.
 Gifts to permanently endowed funds through the Shelby County Community Foundation may be eligible to receive a 25% Endow Iowa Tax Credit.